tonghuikang/codecomp/setup.md

 ## Foreword

 Spending one or two one-and-half hours every week on solving programming problems is pretty fun.
-I can see myself playing leetcode for a long time.
+I can see myself playing LeetCode for a long time.

 There are code snippets and references that would have helped me to become more efficient at coding.
 Here I am sharing with you what I have done for myself.